electron/electron/docs/api/accelerator.md

 use `CommandOrControl` which represents `Command` on OS X and `Control` on Linux and Windows to define some accelerators.

-The `Super` key is mapped onto the `Windows` key on Windows and Linux and onto `Cmd` on OS X.
+The `Super` key is mapped to the `Windows` key on Windows and Linux and `Cmd` on OS X.

 ## Available modifiers